 NELNET: The deferred payment plan is administered through the NELNET Payment Center.
-Students can use the NELNET payment center during the Fall and Spring semesters through the 16-week Add period only.
+Students can use the NELNET payment center during the fall and spring semesters through the 16-week Add period only.
 NELNET is not a loan program or financial aid.
 There is no interest or finance charges assessed, and there is no credit check.

-Official Transcript: A transcript in a sealed envelope that is sent from the credit earning institution.
+Official Transcript: A secure transcript sent from the creditearning institution.
 An official transcript can be delivered by the student if unopened, sent directly from the institution, or sent through an institution's official electronic document provider.

-Online Course: A course that uses Blackboard, the Internet, e-mail, and other media to provide meaningful learning and engagement opportunities for faculty-tostudent, student-to-faculty, and student-to-student interaction.
-All modalities, including online courses maintain the same student learning outcomes and provide regular and substantive interactions with the instructor.
+Online Course: A course that uses Blackboard the Internet e-mail and other media to provide meaningful learning and engagement opportunities for faculty-tostudent, student-to-faculty, and student-to-student interaction.
+Online courses maintain the same student learning outcomes as other modalities and provide regular and substantive interactions with the instructor.
 While online courses provide more flexibility around the demands of work and family, they are not self-paced and require active participation in learning activities from students

-Part-time Student: A student enrolled in 1-11 credit hours in Fall or Spring or 1-5 credit hours in Summer.
+Part-time Student: A student enrolled in 1-11 credit hours in fall or spring or 1-5 credit hours in summer.